An Industry in Transition

-Disruptions in supply chains (post-COVID), tariff and trade conflicts will continue to impact customer experiences when availability decreases costs may increase.
-Obsolescence of inventories, cycle turns to create hyper-scale concern for traditional brick and mortar retailers.
+Disruptions in supply chains (post-COVID), tariff and trade conflicts will continue to impact customer experiences, and when availability decreases costs may increase.
+Obsolescence of inventories and low cycle turns create hyper-scale concern for traditional brick and mortar retailers.

 The Role of Technology